-The top sat in my garage for over a week.
+The entertainment center top sat in my garage for over a week.
 Every time my husband looked at it, he just shook his head.
 He could not see this ugly top being anything but, well, an ugly top.
 I was determined to show him that this ugly duckling could be beautiful again.

-Supply List: (Note: These are affiliate links.
+(Note: These are affiliate links.
 I include products that I use or similar products.
 You can see my Disclosure here).

 – Behr Paint “Sage Garden”

 We then started discussing what type of furniture feet we would need.
 The piece needed to have sturdy feet to keep it stable.
 We visited Lowe’s and found several sets that seemed rather flimsy and just not large enough.
 After discussing what we needed with one of the Sales Associates, he gave us an idea.
 He took us over to the decking department, and he showed us these deck post toppers.
 They were very well constructed, and also had a flat bottom.
-He knew they could hold the weight of the cabinet, and still look stylish.
+He knew they could hold the weight of the former entertainment center, and still look stylish.

 After construction was complete, I removed all the ugly hardware.
 I gave it a good cleaning with TSP.
 It took a lot of paper towels, it was dirty.
 I mean dirty.